Lohitmishra/Network-File-Sharing/README.md

 The server uses a simple textual protocol:

 LIST → server returns file1|file2|...
-DOWNLOAD <filename> → server sends SIZE N then the bytes UPLOAD <filename> → client sends SIZE N then the bytes QUIT → close politely
-AUTH <username> <password> → initial auth handshake
+DOWNLOAD <filename> → server sends SIZE N then the bytes UPLOAD <filename> → client sends SIZE N then the bytes QUIT → close politely AUTH <username> <password> → initial auth handshake

-The implementation handles TCP stream edge cases: headers and data may coalesce; server parses combined headers robustly.
+The implementation handles *TCP stream edge cases* — headers and data may coalesce, and the server parses combined headers robustly.

-Transfers use chunked reads (CHUNK_SIZE = 4096) — supports large files.
+Transfers use *chunked reads* (CHUNK_SIZE = 4096), which supports large files efficiently.

-🧪 Testing checklist
+ 🧪 Testing Checklist

+Before submitting, verify the following ✅

-   [ ] server.py runs without traceback.
+- [ ] server.py runs without traceback.
-   [ ] client.py connects and authenticates successfully.
+- [ ] client.py connects and authenticates successfully.
-   [ ] Download a file and verify content in downloads/.
+- [ ] Download a file and verify its content appears correctly in downloads/.
-   [ ] Upload a file and verify it appears in received_uploads/.
+- [ ] Upload a file and confirm it appears in received_uploads/.
-   [ ] Ensure server_key.pem is not committed to repo.
+- [ ] Ensure server_key.pem is *not committed* to the repository.

 🏁 Final Notes